 And Mega Man Battle Network games have a theme in each game, based around the same two tunes throughout the series, which is played for no other reason other than to show off how something heroic is going on.

-In what can only be described as Mood Whiplash, the 6th game has a slow, sad version of the theme, as Iris and Colonel reveal that they are going to fuse, deleting them to get rid of the Cybeast inside the titular character, then "You're Not Alone" plays as the event actually happens.
+In what can only be described as Mood Whiplash, the 6th game has a slow, sad version of the theme, as Iris and Colonel reveal that they are going to fuse, deleting them to get rid of the Cybeast inside the eponymous character, then "You're Not Alone" plays as the event actually happens.

 The Mega Man NT Warrior anime even did this in the Japanese version — if you heard the theme song, it was time for the heroes to start winning.
 Without fail.
 The dub did not retain this tradition.

 The final match of the N-1 Grand Prix was, of course, between Netto and Rockman and Enzan and Blues.
 The fight takes place while the Anime Theme Song, "Kaze wo Tsukinukete", blares in the background, and both Navis pull off the Program Advance Beta Sword and commence a swordfight so epic the holographic display almost can't contain it.
-And then Blues wins by way of Single Stroke Battle.
+And then Blues wins by way of Single-Stroke Battle.
 Rock falls over, and Blues and Netto both congratulate Rock on his hard fight while a slow, sad ballad version of the very same opening theme plays.

 In Mega Man ZX, you get a brief moment of your protagonist's bright idealism, accompanied by Green Grass Gradation (the very upbeat and optimistic Area A music from the very beginning of the game), before commencing the final battle.
+The music gets even more epic when you enter into the second part of the battle; click here to see what I mean.

-During the second fight with Dracula in Super Castlevania 4, the music changes from the level music to Simon Belmont's theme.
+During the second fight with Dracula in Super Castlevania IV, the music changes from the level music to Simon Belmont's theme.
 Note that this has worked in reverse as well; Dracula's theme music, Dance of Illusions, usually plays in the fights where he's the most difficult to defeat (like in Dracula XX, where the battle takes place over a series of bottomless pits).

 Two examples of this one in Castlevania: Aria of Sorrow.
 In the first example, when you enter the boss room for The Arena, the normal boss music plays, as a cloud of bats flies outward and reforms into one Giant Bat.
 Then, a giant hand stretches out from the background (a huge shattered cage) and crushes the bat in its grip, just as the music changes to an entirely new boss theme.
 You end up fighting Balore (a giant ogre), one of the tougher bosses in the game.
 The second example is in the extended ending.
 If you fight the normal final boss, Graham, a certain way, you will inherit Dracula's powers once you defeat him.
 This allows you access to a previously sealed area of the castle... where you get to fight Julius Belmont himself!
 The battle is a tough one, too — especially because Julius has the best theme music in the game.